FAQ

 Q: What knowledge do I need to prepare since high school (SMA) if I am interested in studying Food Engineering?

-Food Engineering is a comprehensive science that requires basic Mathematics and Physics (especially to calculate energy requirements in food processing), Chemistry (to understand compounds in food and the changes that occur during processing), and Microbiology (to understand microbes which spoil food and food processes that require fermentation).
+Food Engineering is a comprehensive science that requires a basis in Mathematics and Physics (especially to calculate energy requirements in food processing), Chemistry (to understand compounds in food ingredients and changes that occur during processing), and Microbiology(to understand microbes that damage food and food processes that require fermentation).

 Q: What degree will you get after completing your education in Food Engineering?